jmplonka/InventorLoader/README.md

 ### Feature based import

 ### ACIS (sat) nativ import
-- Blending surfaces are omitted.
+- Blending surfaces are not yet supported.
 - Helix surfaces are also not yet supported.
+- Interpolated curves defined by laws are omitted.

 ### STEP conversion import
-- Due to missing support of STEP for blending surfaces these will be omitted.
-- Helix surfaces are also not yet supported.
-- Names for objects are omitted.
+STEP converts the ACIS data from SAT or IPT files.
+Therefore any limitation is inherited.

 ## Status:
 > Alpha!